C-TRU major research projects

 Clinicians have been reluctant to offer psychological therapies that target the emotional and psychological consequences of these potentially traumatic experiences.
 However, recent research has shown that trauma-focused therapies can be safe and helpful for this group.

-We are currently conducting two research projects aimed at evaluating whether these therapies can fill a major gap in the treatment for people with psychosis.
+This research project worked alongside The STAR Trial, both aimed at evaluating whether these therapies can fill a major gap in the treatment for people with psychosis.

 The EASE trial started at the beginning of 2019.
 Hosted by Lancashire and South Cumbria NHS Foundation Trust and funded by the NIHR, EASE was a three-year project testing whether it is possible to conduct a future large clinical trial of eye movement desensitisation and reprocessing (EMDR) therapy with people with psychosis who are supported by early intervention services in the UK.

-The study involves collaborations with researchers from the Universities of Sheffield and Lancaster, and EMDR experts based at the Lancashire Traumatic Stress Service.
+The study involved collaborations with researchers from the Universities of Sheffield and Lancaster, and EMDR experts based at the Lancashire Traumatic Stress Service.

 For more information: